mark-wang-beep/Blog/content/posts/web3.md

 ---
-title: "Before you go into the world of web3, what do you need to know?"
+title: "What is web3?"
 date: 2023-01-27T15:29:49+08:00
 ---

-Web3 is a popular word and there are many people working in this area, you may want to go into the world and I am trying to write something to help you be ready.
+Web3 is a popular word and there are many people working in this area.

-**First, what is web3?**

 Web3 means all applications of blockchain.